Macil/PSA/README.md

 The messages are all defined under the messages section.
 The first heading of the message is the message's name.
-(The message names in the default config.yml are "help", "rules", and "spout" for example.)
+(The message names in the default config.yml are "help", "rules", "rare", and "spout" for example.)

 The message's content goes after the "message:" part.
 If the symbols "|-" immediately come after "message:", then the message will span the